RaphaelleLoyer/orders_application/README.md

 # orders_application
-angular application

-Angular web application which displays orders, products and customers.
+Angular application which displays orders, products and customers.
 A user can:
 - login/logout
 - signup